 Part Four

 The gay rights movement, feminism, and individualism have undeniably influenced tango.
-Feminism challenges the notions of surrender and obedience of women to men in tango, advocating instead for the woman to maintain her independence.
+Feminism, in particular, challenges the notions of surrender and obedience of women to men in tango, advocating instead for the woman to maintain her independence.
 It proposes that the man should offer suggestions rather than take the lead, that the woman should have the freedom to decide how, when, or whether to accept his proposal, that she is free to express herself and initiate her own steps, that the man must respect her autonomy, and even that the woman may lead the man or another woman.
 Some authors have written books promoting such ideas, and like-minded teachers incorporate these perspectives into their instruction.
 Students, often mistaking radicalism for progress, blindly follow these trends, transforming tango from a dance where the two sexes collaborate to achieve unity and harmony into one where the sexes become alienated and antagonistic, focusing primarily on individual performance.

 I believe most people are not extremists.
 However, living in a society that “rejects misogyny, rejects homophobia, and encourages empathy,” it is difficult for anyone to remain entirely immune to this kind of indoctrination.
 Beginners often cling to attitudes they have developed over a long period of time, perceiving themselves as independent individuals rather than being part of a relationship with others.
 They tend to see themselves not as part of a whole but as separate entities and regard others as rivals.
 Most people, after a period of learning, gradually overcome this self-centered mindset and adopt a cooperative attitude that aligns with the essence of tango.
 However, there are some who are unable to transcend their individualistic mentality even after years of practice.
 Contemporary students need to understand that learning tango involves adopting a set of values that differ fundamentally from those of the modern world.
 The world prioritizes competition and victory, whereas tango emphasizes cooperation and harmony.
 The world teaches that balance is achieved through strength and power, but tango teaches that balance is attained through collaboration and accommodation.
 Tango is not about personal autonomy, independence, individual liberty, or self-interest; it is about achieving unity, harmony, and the common good of the partnership through cooperation (see The Freedom in Tango).
 The principles of tango—such as surrender, obedience, yielding, agreement, collaboration, accommodation, complementarity, and love—not only enable the two partners to dance in unison but also offer universal values for living together in peace and harmony.

 Whenever cooperation is involved, a division of labor becomes necessary.
 For example, in families, men typically take on more physically demanding tasks, while women tend to handle lighter chores.
 Such a natural division of labor is based on the physiological differences between the sexes and is in no way a form of discrimination.
 In tango, the man leads, and the woman embellishes the dance—this, too, is a natural division of labor rooted in the biological characteristics of the sexes, and it does not imply gender inequality.
 Does it seem natural to you for a woman to lead a man while he embellishes the dance?
 When you see a woman leading a man, with the man wriggling his body and twisting his hips in an attempt to appear feminine, does that look beautiful to you?
 When observing same-sex couples dancing, where there is only femininity and no masculinity, or vice versa, does that feel aesthetically appealing?
 Tango is governed by the principles of dance, not by ideologies.
 I need not repeat what I have elaborated on in my other articles regarding gender roles.
-Please refer to the following articles if you haven’t already read them: The Gender Roles in Tango, Femininity and Feminism in Tango (I), Femininity and Feminism in Tango (II), Tango and Gender Equality, The Gender Expression in Tango, The Chivalty of the Milongueros, Tango and Gender Interdependence.
+Please refer to the following articles if you haven’t already read them: The Gender Roles in Tango, Femininity and Feminism in Tango (I), Femininity and Feminism in Tango (II), Tango and Gender Equality, Gender Expression in Tango, The Chivalty of the Milongueros, Tango and Gender Interdependence.
 I firmly believe that those who are not influenced by narrow-minded or extremist ideologies will not see such a division of labor as discriminatory against women.
 Male chauvinists might use the division of labor as evidence to claim male superiority and female inferiority, which is absurd.
 Feminists, in turn, aim to abolish or reverse gender roles, which is equally unreasonable.

 I believe tango is a positive influence on the Western world.
 Real social progress is not radical but rational, moderate, gradual, and peaceful—much like nature itself.
 In its essence, nature is not revolutionary but evolutionary, fostering coexistence, balance, and harmony.
 It encourages the recognition of connections among various elements and the abandonment of radical ideologies such as individualism, feminism, egocentrism, and power politics.
 Nature calls for prioritizing communal interests over self-interest, integration over segregation, adaptation over antagonism, moderation over extremism, compromise over obstinacy, love over hatred, and peace over war.
 In other words, nature stands in opposition to the extremist tendencies often found in Western ideologies that go against its principles.
 Tango embodies these natural principles, illustrating how the two sexes, as a unity of opposites, can coexist harmoniously through mutual attraction, interdependence, complementarity, accommodation, collaboration, and love.
 These qualities are key to its enduring popularity.
 Tango helps individuals understand the harm of hostility and the benefits of cooperation.
 It offers valuable lessons on living together in peace and harmony, making it a meaningful contributor to true human progress (see The Spirit of Tango).